Pran of Albania

-Pran of Albania is a children's historical novel by Elizabeth Miller.
-Set in the early nineteenth century among the mountain tribes of northern Albania, it tells the story of a young girl Pran in a time of impending war.
-The novel, illustrated by Maud and Miska Petersham, was first published in 1929 and was a Newbery Honor recipient in 1930.
+Pran of Albania is a 1929 children's historical novel written by Elizabeth Miller and illustrated by Maud and Miska Petersham.
+Set in the early nineteenth century among the mountain tribes of northern Albania, it tells the story of a young girl, Pran, in the prelude to World War I. Miller was inspired by her time in the Red Cross during the closing months of WWI.
+The novel was a Newbery Honor recipient in 1930.